General Information

 Inter-University Center for Japanese Language Studies (IUC) offers an intensive program of training each year in spoken and written Japanese at the intermediate and advanced level to a group of budding scholars in Japanese studies and students planning Japan-related professional careers.
 The program is designed to bring all participants to a level of proficiency sufficient to pursue their academic or professional goals.

 IUC was originally established in Tokyo, Japan by Stanford University in 1961.
-Since 1963, it has been administered by a consortium of American and Canadian universities that have strong graduate programs in Japanese Studies and there are currently sixteen American universities.
+Since 1963, it has been administered by a consortium of American and Canadian universities that have strong graduate programs in Japanese Studies and there are currently fifteen American universities.
 It is located in Minato Mirai 21 district on new urban downtown center along the waterfront of Yokohama, Japan.

 Sponsored jointly by: